 The State Justice Institute was established by federal law in 1984 to award grants to improve the quality of justice in state courts and foster solutions to common issues faced by all courts.
 The institute is a nonprofit corporation governed by an 11-member Board of Directors appointed by the president and confirmed by the Senate.

 * * *

-Founded in 1963 at the recommendation of a U.S. Supreme Court justice and based in Reno, Nevada, since 1964, The National Judicial College remains the only educational institution in the country that teaches courtroom skills to judges of all types from all 50 states, Indian Country and abroad.
+Founded in 1963 at the recommendation of a justice of the Supreme Court of the United States and based in Reno, Nevada, since 1964, The National Judicial College remains the only educational institution in the country that teaches courtroom skills to judges of all types from all 50 states, Indian Country and abroad.
 The categories of judges served by the nonprofit and nonpartisan NJC decide more than 95 percent of the cases in the United States.